fbarmes/aws-s3-backup/README.md

 This stack creates a set of resource dedicated to the backup.

 The buckets are private and accessible by the backup user.
 The backup user only has access to the backup bucket.

+**Can I apply different transition time for different file types ?**
+No. this feature is not supported.
+With S3 you can specify transition by file prefix, not by file type.

 **Can I apply different lifecycle policies in the bucket ?**